vgwb/Antura_arabic/docs/Modules/Teacher.md

 The Teacher is composed of several interrelated classes, joined by a composition relationship.

 `Antura.TeacherAI` works as the entry point to the teacher functions.
-All of the Teacher functionalities should be accessed through a singleton instance of TeacherAI: `AppManager.I.Teacher`.
+All the Teacher functionalities should be accessed through a singleton instance of TeacherAI: `AppManager.I.Teacher`.
 Engines and Helpers are sub-elements of the Teacher and reside in their own classes.

 ### Engines

 **Engine** classes are used to implement the expert system for a specific role:

-- **Difficulty Selection AI** selects the difficulty to use for a given MiniGame.
+- **Difficulty Selection AI** selects the difficulty to use for a given MiniGame
 - **MiniGame Selection AI** selects what MiniGames to play during a given PlaySession
-- **Vocabulary Selection AI** selects what vocabulary data a MiniGame should use.
+- **Vocabulary Selection AI** selects what vocabulary data a MiniGame should use
-- **Log AI** handles the logic behind the logging of data at runtime.
+- **Log AI** handles the logic behind the logging of data at runtime

 ### Helpers

 **Helper** classes expose interfaces for easier interaction with the Teacher and the Database:

 - **Score Helper** for storing, retrieving, and updating score values related to the learning progression.